-The five largest landslides described in Section 4.1 (one at Hueyatlaco and Xalipilcayatl, respectively, and three at Huitzilac) mobilized a total volume of about 1.35×10^6 m3 of ash- and pumice-fall deposits (Table 1).
-Landslide scarps measured 640 m of length and 4 m of depth at Hueyatlaco, 740 m of length and 3 m of depth at Huitzilac, and 400 m of length and 3 m of depth at Xalipilcayatl (Figure 7).
+The five largest landslides described in Sect.
+4.1 (one each at Hueyatlaco and Xalipilcayatl and three at Huitzilac) mobilized a total volume of about 1.35×10^6 m3 of ash- and pumice-fall deposits (Table 1).
+Landslide scarps measured 640 m in length and 4 m in depth at Hueyatlaco, 740 m in length and 3 m in depth at Huitzilac, and 400 m in length and 3 m in depth at Kalipilcayatl (Fig. 7).
 We calculated the volume of the landslides by assuming a constant depth (with an uncertainty of ± 0.5 m) over the area of detachment.
-We measured the depth of the main scars in the field while the area of the main scars was inferred from field surveys and from the inspection of post-event optical images (Figure 7).
+We measured the depth of the main scars in the field while the area of the main scars was inferred from field surveys and from the inspection of post-event optical images (Fig. 7).